Gigi Perreau: Personal life

+Perreau, 19, married 35-year-old Emil Frank Gallo, a business executive, in 1960; it was the first marriage for both parties.

 Affiliations

 Perreau is an alumna of Immaculate Heart High School in Los Angeles and has taught drama classes there.
 As of 2010, she was a member of the board of directors of both the Donna Reed Foundation for the Performing Arts and the Will Geer Theatricum Botanicum and is the vice-president of the Drama Teachers Association of Southern California.
 She was a drama teacher for Meghan Markle.
-She was a guest of ITN at Markle's wedding in 2018 and was recognised by her in the crowd.
+She was a guest of ITN at the wedding of Prince Harry and Meghan Markle in 2018.

 Honors

 On February 8, 1960, Perreau was awarded a star on the Hollywood Walk of Fame for her work in television.

 On March 14, 1998, she was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award in recognition of her outstanding achievements within the entertainment industry as a child actress.